GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 Defining Numerical Methods
 ----------------------------------

 The ``TwoPointFluxApproximation`` is chosen as our fluid equation discretization.
-The node should specify:
+The tag specifies:

-- the primary field to solve for as ``fieldName``.
-For a flow problem, this field is the pressure.
+- A primary field to solve for as ``fieldName``.
+For a flow problem, this field is pressure.
-- the ``boundaryFieldName`` is used to specify boundary object for imposing boundary conditions.
+- A ``boundaryFieldName`` used to specify boundary objects with boundary conditions.
-- the ``coefficientName`` is used during TPFA transmissibilities construction.
+- A ``coefficientName`` used for TPFA transmissibilities constructions.

-Here we specified ``targetRegions`` as we only solve flow for reservoir.
+Here, we specify ``targetRegions`` (we only solve flow equations in the reservoir portion of our model).

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/FieldCaseCo2InjTutorial.xml
   :language: xml